subygan/subygan.github.io/blog/tech/learning_golang/benchmarking/index.md

 ---
+layout: base
+type: page
 emoji: 🚅
 title: Benchmarking
-layout: base
----
+description: Benchmarking go programs with the testing package

-Golang has Benchmarking tools built-in with the "testing" package
+--- Benchmarking tools built-in with the "testing" package

 These can be done by writing test files of the format  "<x>_test.go"